Long-Term Visitation Value for Deep Exploration in Sparse Reward Reinforcement Learning: Preliminaries

 \subsection{Reinforcement Learning and Markov Decision Processes}

 We consider RL in an environment governed by a Markov Decision Process (MDP).
 An MDP is described by the tuple $\langle \statespace, \actionspace, \prob, \rwd, \mu_1 \rangle$, where $\statespace$ is the state space, $\actionspace$ is the action space, $\pmodel$ defines a Markovian transition probability density between the current $\state$ and the next state $\state'$ under action $\action$, $\rmodel$ is the reward function, and $\mu_1$ is initial distribution for state $s_1$.
 The state and action spaces could be finite, i.e., $|\statespace| = \dstate$ and $|\actionspace| = \daction$, or continuous, i.e., $\statespace \subseteq \realspace^{\dstate}$ and $\actionspace \subseteq \realspace^{\daction}$.
 The former case is often called \textit{tabular} MDP, as a table can be used to store and query all state-action pairs if the size of the state-action space is not too large.
 If the model of the environment is known, these MDPs can be solved exactly with dynamic programming.
-The latter, instead, requires function approximation and algorithms typically guarantee convergence to local optima.
-In the remainder of the paper, we will consider only tabular MDPs, and will consider only model-free RL, i.e., the model of the environment is neither known nor learned.
+The latter, instead, requires function approximation, and algorithms typically guarantee convergence to local optima.
+In the remainder of the paper, we will consider only tabular MDPs and only model-free RL, i.e., the model of the environment is neither known nor learned.

-Given an MDP, the goal of RL is to learn to act.
+Given an MDP, we want to learn to act.
 Formally, we want to find a \emph{policy} $\pi(a|s)$ to take an appropriate action $a$ when the agent is in state $s$.
 By following such a policy starting at initial state $s_1$, we obtain a sequence of states, actions and rewards $(\state_t, \action_t, r_t)_{t=1\ldots H}$, where $r_t = \rwd(s_t, a_t)$ is the reward at time $t$, and $H$ is the total timesteps also called \textit{horizon}, which can possibly be infinite.
 We refer to such sequences as \emph{trajectories} or \emph{episodes}.
+Our goal is thus to find a policy that maximizes the expected return